What is Rigid Core?

 Construction of Rigid Core Flooring

 - Wear Layer: Protects the image layer.
 When combined with the coating, it provides scratch, stain, and scuff resistance.
-For example, Rigid Core Vantage features a 20 mil wear layer with a urethane coating.
+For example, Rest & Refuge features a 20 mil wear layer with patented Diamond 10 Technology for category-leading scratch, stain and scuff resistance.

 - Image Layer: A highly detailed, printed layer that gives flooring a natural visual, like hardwood or stone.